wu-2018/wu-2018.github.io/README.md

 This repo is for deploying my personal website.

+Here's the place where I share experiences, ideas from my work and life.

 ## Acknowledgement

+First, a huge thanks to github for providing the github-pages service.

-Jekyll is a great tool, writing blogs in markdown is quite enjoyable.
+Next I would like to thank Jekyll for its high flexibility and effectiveness.
+Constantly I'm feel writing blogs in markdown is quite enjoyable.